 Solo travelling gives you a lot of independence in comparison to travelling in a group or with a friend.
-You get to do exactly what you want to do, do it exactly when you want to do it, and do it the way you want!
-This means you choose which towns to visit, how to get there, where you will stay and what you will do once you arrive!
+You get to do exactly what you want to do, exactly when you want to do it, and the way you want to do it!
+This means you choose which towns to visit, how to get there, where you will stay and what you will do once you arrive.

-Here are some things you will choose from when coming to Australia that you will want to plan ahead of time.
+Here are some things to consider when coming to Australia that you will want to plan out ahead of time.

 Where to visit: